56 Worked Examples: Aircraft, Rocket, & Spacecraft Performance

 Worked Example #5

-Consider a small jet-powered aircraft with an initial in-flight weight of 21,000 lb that is flying in unaccelerated level flight at an airspeed of 250 knots where the air density is 0.0015 slugs/ft^3.
-The aircraft has a weight of 850 lb of usable fuel remaining in its tanks.
-The wing span of the aircraft is 48.0 ft, and the wing panels have a trapezoidal shape with a root chord C_r = 9 ft and a tip chord C_t = 4 ft.
-The other characteristics of the aircraft are: Wing span, b = 48 ft; Non-lifting drag coefficient, C_{D_{0}} = 0.02; Oswald’s efficiency factor, e = 0.81; Engine TSFC = c_t = 0.5 lb lb-1 hr-1.
-Assume for the following analysis that the weight of the aircraft from the burning of fuel is the initial weight minus half the remaining fuel weight.
+Consider a small jet-powered airplane with an initial in-flight weight of 21,000 lb flying in unaccelerated level flight at an airspeed of 250 knots where the air density is 0.0015 slugs/ft{^3}.
+The airplane weighs 850 lb of usable fuel remaining in its tanks.
+The airplane’s wing span is 48.0 ft, and the wing panels have a trapezoidal shape with a root chord c_r = 9 ft and a tip chord c_t = 4 ft.
+The other characteristics of the airplane are: Non-lifting drag coefficient, C_{D_{0}} = 0.02; Oswald’s efficiency factor, e = 0.81; Engine TSFC = c_t = 0.5 lb lb-1 hr-1.
+Assume for the following analysis that the airplane’s weight from fuel burning is the initial weight minus half the remaining fuel weight.
 Calculate the following:

 (a) The operating lift coefficient of the wing, C_L.